 USA Softball NCAA NFHS Non-Approved Bat list with a Certification Marks On the USA Softball Website, www.USAsoftball.com.
 A list of 47 Bats that were previously approved by USA Softball and are no longer an approved bat.
-Damaged Bats 3.1 A list of inappropriate bats that do not bear the 2004 Certification Mark and is not on the current approved NCAA bat list 3.3.1.4 3.4.1.3 5.2.2 Same as USA Softball 1-5-1d The official bat, shall be free of burs, dents, cracks, sharp edges rattles and show no signs of excessive wear.
-3.1A1 In regard to dents on the barrel, if the bat ring goes over the bat, it should not be regarded as a damaged bat.
+3.1 A list of inappropriate bats that do not bear the ASA 2004 or fastpitch USA Softball Certification Mark or is not on the current approved NCAA bat list 3.3.1.4 3.4.1.3 5.2.2 Same as USA Softball 1-5-1d Damaged Bats The official bat, shall be free of burs, dents, cracks, sharp edges rattles and show no signs of excessive wear.
+3.1A1 Shall not have exposed rivets, pins, rough or sharp edges or any form of exterior fastener that would present a hazard.
+Bats shall be free of damage (rattles, dents, burrs, excessive wobble and cracks) and not have any attachment nor be alterhed from their certification specifications.
 3.3.1.3 Be free of rattles, dents, burs cracks and sharp edges that might deface the ball.
 These bats are considered damaged and removed from the game without penalty.
-1-5-1c, 2- 4-3 Safety Knob The knob shall have a diameter of at least 1/4 inches with no sharp edges.
+A batter that uses a damaged bat previously removed from the game by an umpire, will be called out and the player and head coach will be restricted to the dugout for the remainder of the game.
+1-5-1c, 2- 4-3, 3-6-21 Safety Knob The knob shall have a diameter of at least 1/4 inches with no sharp edges.
 The knob will be permanently attached to the bat and my be covered with grip tape.
-The bat shall have a knob of a minimum of 1⁄4 inch protruding at a degree angle of 90 or less from the handle.
+3.1B The bat shall have a knob of a minimum of 1⁄2 inch protruding at a degree angle of 90 or less from the handle.
 It may be molded, lathed, welded or adjustable, but must be permanently fastened.
 A "flare" or "cone" grip attached to the bat will be considered altered.
 The knob may be taped or marked for identification as long as there is no violation of this section.
 The knob may be solid or hollowed out to house an embedded metric sensor.
-If a sensor is used it shall (1) not affect performance; (2) be secured by a locking mechanism and a back-up mechanism to keep it in place; and (3) have a distinguishing "off line" mode to The bat shall consist of the following components (see figure 1-7): Knob.
+If a sensor is used it shall (1) not affect performance; (2) be secured by a locking mechanism and a back-up mechanism to keep it in place; and (3) have a distinguishing "off line" mode to prevent data from being accessed during a game.
+2 The bat shall consist of the following components (see figure 1-7): Knob.
 The knob may be molded, lathed, welded or adjustable, but must be permanently fastened.
 Devices, attachments or wrappings that cause the knob to become flush with the handle are permitted.
 The knob may be covered with grip tape.
 A one-piece rubber knob and bat grip combination is illegal.
 Choke-up devices are not permitted.
+1-5-2a